 Description

-These showy, pumpkin muffins with brown sugar, cinnamon and chocolate chips are divine.
+These showy, brown sugar pumpkin muffins with a brown sugar, cinnamon topping with chocolate chips are divine.

 Ingredients